Legends Rise and Fall

 I have no recollection of meeting or knowing him, except the common stories that I heard and passed on over time.
 Jaime Carlos de Veyra was born on November 4, 1873, in Tanauan, Leyte Province.
 He attended public and private schools, and finished college at Colegio de San Juan de Letran, Manila in 1893.
 He studied law, philosophy, and letters at the University of Santo Tomas, Manila, from 1895–1897.
 If he is one of the children of my great grandfather’s brother whom he sent to college with the family’s lands, and became successful, if he is the one who became the Governor of Leyte in 1906 and 1907, and a member of the Philippine House of Representatives, 1907–1909; if he is the father of Manuel R. de Veyra who was a doctor during World War II serving at Bataan and Jesus R. de Veyra who became a judge and was Dean of the Ateneo Law School, 1976–1981, bringing pride and honor to our family and the nation, then the means have served the purpose for a common good.
 We, too, can use our wealth and inheritance to serve the many, and not just the few.

-Elena O. Abella burst into tears when she saw the book that I ordered today, The Crucible by Colonel Yay Marking.
+Elena O. Abella burst into tears when she saw the book that I ordered, The Crucible by Colonel Yay Marking.
 More so when she glanced upon the frontispiece showing the author and her three young children.
-Manang, as we fondly call her, has been telling us for months since she joined our Home Living, about the woman who have influenced her life and brought her to America, where her story begins with the Marking of a Hero Unknown.
+Manang, as we fondly call her, has been telling us for months since she joined our Home Living, about the woman who have influenced her life and brought her to America, where her story begins with Marking, a Hero Unknown.

 When Yay went back to the US in 1976, Manang Elena accompanied her for medical treatment.
 Yay was very sick, unable to swallow except for the pureed food, Manang prepares.
 With utter devotion and compassion, Manang took care of her as they lived alone together in Aquebogue, the far end of Long Island, until her final hours, recalling it with tears flowing down her cheeks.
 To this day, Evangeline (Niki) Falek, the granddaughter of Yay through daughter Rae, is still in touch with their Manang Elena who is now eighty-two years old.
 Still, her eyes teary every time she reminisces life with Yay and how she held her beloved employer and friend in her arms as she died.
 Manang remembers how Yay taught her to be firm and proud, to stand her ground for truth, to be brave and forthright like a soldier---values she has imbibed to this day that have guided her own journey in America.

 Yay Valera Curtis Panlilio Marking, a journalist, born in Denver, Colorado to an Irish father and a Filipina mother, who grew up in the freedom of the United States and came to Manila as a newspaperwoman when she was eighteen.
 During the war, she left her children, a daughter and two sons with trusted friends in Manila and she took to the hills as second in command of a Guerrilla group commanded by Marcos V. Agustin.
-She was the “brains” and the "mammy" of the guerillas and a regiment was named after her, hence Yay Marking's Guerillas.
+She was the “brains” and the "mammy" of the guerillas and a regiment was named after her, Marking's Guerillas.
 This guerrilla group harassed the Japanese Army until Gen. MacArthur liberated the Philippines.
+Her importance to the movement is beyond remarkable, that the “boys” she loved so much, will even give their own life for her.
+“Many of them did, in fact.
+Gladly.”
 In 1951 "Colonel Yay" Panlilio Marking was awarded the United States Medal of Freedom with Silver Palm.
 After the war she married Gen. Marking (Marcos Villa Augustin) on September 11,1945 in Chihuahua, Mexico.